 Click here to learn about promising research into a sweet itch vaccine.

 • What you can do: Fly spray is a good start to preventing insect sensitivity.
 Choose a product labeled as a repellent rather than an insecticide, which kills only after the pests have already bitten your horse.
 Sprays won’t be enough to help a horse afflicted with sweet itch, however.
 You’ll also need to keep him indoors during the insects’ prime feeding times, which is usually dawn and dusk but may vary with the species involved.
 Ideally, he’ll have a stall outfitted with window screens and a fan---tiny insects find it hard to fly in a breeze.
 But, failing that, any shelter you can provide during those crucial hours will be helpful.

 Fly sheets can also create a physical barrier between your horse and insects.
 For example, custom designed outfits, which cover the belly, tail and other sensitive areas, are available for horses with sweet itch.
 The investment may be worthwhile if it saves your horse from a summer of itchy misery.

 • When to get help: Flies and bugs are a fact of life in the summer, but when your horse is in a constant state of irritation or discomfort because of reactions to bites, or if he is rubbing himself raw in an effort to end the itching, it’s time to call your veterinarian for help.
 Laboratory tests can usually identify the trigger and may help determine the best course of treatment, such as short-term antihistamine or steroid administration.

-Skin Saver #4: Be cautious with new products
+Skin Saver #4: Be cautious using new products on your horse

 Most manufacturers are careful to make sure grooming products are formulated to be suitable for even sensitive-skinned horses, but that doesn’t mean a particular substance won’t irritate an individual horse’s skin.
 Also, in rare cases, a topical product may cause an allergic reaction when it comes in contact with a horse’s skin.